-Bankruptcy treats different kinds of debts differently.
-Income taxes, court judgments, child support, and student loans are some examples of debts that can’t be erased in bankruptcy in all but the most extreme cases.
+Bankruptcy treats debts differently.
+Taxes, court judgments, child support, and student loans are examples of debts that can’t be erased in bankruptcy in most cases.
 In such cases, bankruptcy is probably not right for you.

 Is credit counseling and debt consolidation a better path for you?

 Debt consolidation is the combination of several unsecured debts — payday loans, credit cards, medical bills — into one monthly bill.
 If you go this route, seek a reputable firm and check the math carefully.
 It’s vital you understand the risks of debt consolidation and best options for you.
 In reality, many companies promise lower interest rates and one monthly payment, but you end up paying more money over time and stay in debt longer.

 What is bankruptcy?

 Bankruptcy is a legal procedure to “discharge” (get rid of) debt that you won’t be able to or don’t have the means to repay.
 There are two forms of personal bankruptcy: Chapter 7 and Chapter 13.

 Before you can file for Chapter 7, you must pass a “means test,” which looks at your income, expenses and family size to determine whether you have enough disposable income to repay your debts.
 A Chapter 7 filing remains on your credit report for 10 years.

 To qualify, you must have a steady income.
 This allows you to pay back all or part of your debts by developing a repayment plan.
 The plans last between three and five years.
 A chapter 13 bankruptcy also remains on your credit report for seven years.